adzierzanowski/sigstr/README.md

 This is a utility to spit out some Wi-Fi stats.

-What makes it a little bit interesting is that I provide a small wrapper over `CWInterface` from macOS API in Swift.
-Then I generate assembly and demangle the names so I can link to the code with C.
+What makes it a little bit interesting is that I wrote a small wrapper over macOS API's `CWInterface` in Swift.
+Then I generated the assembly from the Swift code and demangled the function names so I could use them in the main C code avoiding linking issues.

-It's probably the stupid way to obtain this information* but it was fun.
+This is probably a stupid way to obtain this information* but it was fun.

 \* Well, yes it is.
-It appears that clicking the Wi-Fi icon while holding ⌥ gives you that info.
+It appears that clicking the Wi-Fi icon while holding ⌥ gives you this info.

 ## building